oneart-dev/tmm-docs/telegram-bot.md

 <!-- panels:start -->
 <!-- div:left-panel -->

+> A maximum of 1 connection can be established with one account in Telegram.
+If
+> you need to replace the connection, you must first delete the old one.

 1. Press `CONNECT TO TELEGRAM` on the device with Telegram installed.
 You'll be redirected to the Telegram app or copy and use this link on your mobile phone to connect.